vaclav2016/safegc/README.md

 # Safe Garbage Collector

 This is minimalistic memory manager.
-I have two primary target for this project:

-1. Detect memory leaks into my program
+I have two primary target for this project: detect memory leaks into my projects.
-2. Reduce call to system malloc / free (some time it is have a big cost) with lightweight replacement

-So, I had wrote simple memory manager in CP/M or MS-DOS style.
+So, I had wrote simple memory allocator in MS-DOS style.

-For example, I do with `GC_REALLOC` something like:

-    for(int i = 0; i< 32*1024*1024; i++) {
-        sb_append(sb, 'c');
-    }

-This code work with 36MB internal memory.

 Also, this project could be used for embeded systems.